Roberto Cingolani

-Roberto Cingolani (born 23 December 1961) is an Italian physicist, academic and manager who served as Minister for Ecological Transition in the cabinet of Prime Minister Mario Draghi from 2021 to 2022.

-On May 10, 2023, the Board of Directors of Leonardo appointed Cingolani to the position of Chief Executive Officer and General Manager.
+Roberto Cingolani (born 23 December 1961) is an Italian physicist, academic, and manager who served as Minister for Ecological Transition in the Draghi government from 2021 to 2022.
+On 10 May 2023, the board of directors of Leonardo appointed Cingolani to the position of Chief Executive Officer (CEO) and General Manager.

 Early life and education

-Cingolani spent his childhood in Bari where he graduated from the University of Bari in 1985 with a degree in physics.
+Cingolani was born on 23 December 1961 in Milan, in the Italian region of Lombardy.
+He spent his childhood in Bari, in the Southern Italy region of Apulia, where he graduated from the University of Bari in 1985 with a degree in physics.
 He obtained his doctorate there in November 1988, and his PhD at the Scuola Normale Superiore in Pisa in 1990.

 Academic career

 From 1988 to 1991, Cingolani was a staff member of the Max Planck Institute in Stuttgart, Germany, under the direction of Nobel laureate Klaus von Klitzing.
-He planned to move permanently to Japan to work at the University of Tokyo, but returned to Italy due to the death of his father.
+He planned to move permanently to Japan to work at the University of Tokyo but returned to Italy due to the death of his father.
 From 1991 to 1999, Cingolani was first researcher and then associate professor of general physics at the Materials Science Department of the University of Salento (then called the University of Lecce).
 Between 1997 and 2000, he was a visiting professor at the University of Tokyo, then at Virginia Commonwealth University in the United States.

-From 2000 to 2005 he returned to the University of Salento, where he was professor of general physics at the Faculty of Engineering.
+From 2000 to 2005, Cingolani returned to the University of Salento, where he was professor of general physics at the Faculty of Engineering.
 There, he founded and directed the National Laboratory of Nanotechnologies in Lecce.

-In 2001, Cingolani worked as an expert for the Public Prosecutor's Office of Rome giving expert opinions on the Marta Russo and Unabomber cases.
+In 2001, Cingolani worked as an expert for the Public Prosecutor's Office of Rome, giving expert opinions on the Marta Russo and Unabomber cases.
 From 2005 to 2019, Cingolani was scientific director of the Italian Institute of Technology (IIT) in Genoa.
 In December 2015, he was awarded the Rome Science Prize.
-In 2016 he worked on the birth of the Human Technopole in Milan, the project for a research institute for biology.
+In 2016, he worked on the birth of the Human Technopole in Milan, the project for a research institute for biology.